chazwoza/GmailTaxAutomation/README.md

 3. send the code to the script in appscript `clasp push`

 ### Set the code to run
-Heres how to manually set up the trigger.
+Use a Trigger to get the code to run every 24 hours (or however regularly you wish)
 1. Go to google app script https://script.google.com/
-1. Go to your script
+1. Go to your script project.
+Create the code by either
+    1. Manually
+        1. Click on Triggers on the left
+        1. Click Add Trigger
+        1. Configure Details
+    1. Automatically
-1. Go to code > choose the createMidnightTrigger and press run.
+        1. Go to code
+        1. choose the createMidnightTrigger press run.
 This will create the trigger to run every night.

 Not sure how to create it from the command line yet, but I'm sure its possible.